 As long as water and tank conditions are optimal and you’re aware that you have a marble betta, then there should be no concern when color changes happen!

-Once you’ve figured out why your betta fish is becoming dull or turning white or black and fixed the problem, you’ll probably be wanting to show off your fish even more.
+Once you’ve figured out why your betta fish is becoming dull or turning white or black and fixed the problem, you’ll probably want to show off your fish even more.

 Betta fish naturally have beautiful, vibrant colors and deserve to be shown off.
 Here are a few ways to give an accent to the natural beauty of your fish: